ALavault/alavault.github.io/_posts/2020-06-16-music_tuto_6_lead_sheet.md

 ![footprints2](/assets/img/posts/footprints2.jpg){:class="img-responsive"}

-*But the chords are differents...
+*But the chords are different...
 And the notes too.* Keep in mind that these lead sheet are *transcriptions* i.e a human (or several humans) wrote down what he/they heard.

 And you should do too : it is an amazing exercice.
 So...